lydamian/MathWebsite/README.md

 # MathWebsite
 Author: Damian Ly

-Objective: To create a website that will people of all ages and backgrounds to practice basic arithmetic such as addition, subtraction, multiplication and division.
+Objective: To create a website that will allow people of all ages and backgrounds to practice basic arithmetic such as addition, subtraction, multiplication and division.

 Features: